-In the Autumn of 2010, while still a graduate student at the University of Alberta in Canada, some friends and I began working on a project we called Ethnographic Terminalia.
+In the Autumn of 2009 I began working with some colleagues on a project I called Ethnographic Terminalia.
 The idea behind it was to create an initiative that would help promote intellectual and practical conversations between ethnography, cultural and historical research and contemporary art.
-We wanted to raise the profile of unconventional visual anthropology beyond the purvue of museums and cinemas.
-Since 2010 we have held annual exhibitions and featured dozens of experimental works in research-based art.
+We wanted to raise the profile of unconventional and experimental visual anthropology beyond the purvue of museums and cinemas.
+Since 2009 we have held annual exhibitions and featured dozens of experimental works in research-based art.

 You can read more about our project and explore past exhibitions on our website: